How to Safely Dispose of Your Old Medications

 National Prescription Drug Take Back Day

-Drug overdoses have skyrocketed over the COVID-19 pandemic crisis.
-Over 107,622 drug overdose deaths were reported in 2021, an increase of almost 15% from 2020.
-Opioids were responsible for 80,816, or 75% of these deaths, an increase of 8.6% compared to 2021.
-Disposing of unneeded or expired medications can help to fight this crisis, as many abused prescription drugs are found in the home.
+Drug overdoses skyrocketed during the COVID-19 pandemic, but have started to decline.
+In 2023, there were an estimated 107,543 drug overdose deaths in the United States as reported by the CDC, a decrease of 3% from the 111,029 deaths estimated in 2022.
+Disposing of unneeded or expired medications can help to continue the fight against this crisis, as many abused prescription drugs are found in the home.

 The DEA wants to ensure the public that there are safe ways to dispose of unwanted prescription drugs, including at-home disposal and year-round collection sites.

-- If this is not possible, and your medicine is on the FDA Flush List found here, you should flush this dangerous and possibly life-threatening medicine down the toilet.
+- If you don't have a Take-Back site, check to see if your medicine is on the FDA Flush List.
+If so, you should flush this dangerous and possibly life-threatening medicine down the toilet.
 Don’t flush your medicine unless it is on the flush list.

 What is National Prescription Drug Take Back Day?

 During Take-Back Days collection sites are set up in local cities throughout the nation for safe disposal of prescription and over-the-counter (OTC) drugs you have at home, including opioids.
 Other items accepted usually include pet medicines and OTC vitamins.
-Take Back Days occur each October and April.
+Take Back Days occur each year in April and October.

-- DEA provides a list of permanent (year round) Controlled Substance Public Disposal Locations for use when Take Back Days are not available.
+DEA provides a list of permanent (year round) Controlled Substance Public Disposal Locations for use when Take Back Days are not available.
 Your local pharmacy or law enforcement may have one in your neighborhood.
+DEA has registered 17,000 pharmacies as authorized collectors to help Americans dispose of unused prescription drugs any day of the year.

 Check with the collector ahead of time to determine what items are not accepted.
 Certain items generally are not accepted at the drop box, such as: